 Coagulopathy*: When feasible, correct prior to procedure.

-Pregnancy: Avoid treatment in the 1st trimester if possible.
+Pregnancy: Avoid treatment in the 1st trimester if it can wait.

 Allergic reaction to the anesthetic